 5. What are your success rates using frozen semen at your facility?

 Outstanding!
-We offer in house, Transcervical inseminations for either frozen, fresh chilled or frozen semen.
+We offer in-house, Transcervical inseminations for either fresh, fresh chilled, or frozen semen.
 Our technicians have vast experience in the TCI procedure and are up to date on the newest techniques.
 We do not thaw your frozen semen prior to passing the catheter during the TCI procedure.
 This ensures that the procedure can be done on your bitch prior to thawing semen, and takes away any chance that your bitch cannot be catheterized and your semen wasted.
-This also make sure the semen life is saved for when it is needed, not spent while waiting for the time to inseminate.
+This also makes sure the semen’s life is saved for when it is needed, not spent while waiting for the time to inseminate.
 We use a couple of different veterinary hospitals in this area for our surgical implants using frozen semen.
 Our success rates for these are over 85%, as good, if not better than natural breedings!!

 6. My bitch is flagging and her vaginal smears are cornified, do I still need to do progesterone testing?

 If you want the best chance of success, then yes, progesterone testing is necessary.
 Behaviors like “flagging” and vaginal cytology indicating cornification are estrogen induced.
 Ovulation is progesterone induced.
 These should be in sync with each other, but we are finding over and over again, they are not.
 The bitches don’t seem to be reading the “how to” manual, so many times, the estrogen levels are high enough to cause flagging and vaginal cytology changes, but their progesterone levels have not risen to trigger ovulation.
 If you are using frozen semen, progesterone testing must be done to ensure the semen, which only lives 12-18 hours, is implanted at the correct time.